fra150/CPPTAI/now.md

    - Keep them deterministic so that benchmarks remain reproducible.

 ### Step C — Complete statistics (p-values)
-- `stats_summary.csv` currently includes t-statistic and Cohen’s d.
+- `stats_summary.csv` now includes t-statistic, Cohen’s d, and an approximate two-sided p-value (normal approximation via `erf`).
-- For classical “significance” reporting, we would also compute p-values.
-  - Without external dependencies, we can add a simple approximation of the Student-t CDF (or use a normal approximation for n=50).
+- If we require exact Student-t, we can add a small t-CDF later or accept a dependency like `scipy`.
-  - Alternatively, we could explicitly add a dependency such as `scipy`, but this would break the “standard library only” constraint and must be a conscious decision.

 ### Step D — Full walkthrough in the paper (with real output)
 - The paper already describes the five phases and includes plots from real CSVs.